MicrosoftDocs/VBA-Docs/api/Excel.Range.AllowEdit.md

 api_name:
 - Excel.Range.AllowEdit
 ms.assetid: 9f03054c-190f-ce3b-54db-bc6e19b7e1c6
-ms.date: 06/08/2017
+ms.date: 05/10/2019
 localization_priority: Normal
 ---

 # Range.AllowEdit property (Excel)

 Returns a **Boolean** value that indicates if the range can be edited on a protected worksheet.

 ## Syntax

-_expression_. `AllowEdit`
+_expression_.**AllowEdit**

 _expression_ A variable that represents a **[Range](excel.range(object).md)** object.

 ## Example

-In this example, Microsoft Excel notifies the user if cell A1 can be edited or not on a protected worksheet.
+In this example, Microsoft Excel notifies the user whether cell A1 can be edited on a protected worksheet.

 ```vb
 Sub UseAllowEdit()